Cuttings - January

 Scraping ice

-down the windshield--
+down the windshield–

-a squeaking fanbelt.
+squeaking fanbelt.

 leafless twigs

-appear in the fog--
+appear in the fog–

 a robin spies a worm